-Dr. Theresa Williams

-Superintendent

-2700 W 15 Street, Plano, TX 75075
+Dr. Theresa Williams Superintendent 2700 W 15 Street, Plano, TX 75075 theresa.williams@pisd.edu 469-752-8028

-theresa.williams@pisd.edu

-469-752-8122

-[See policies FB, FFH, and GKD for more information.]
+[See policies at FB, the FFH series, and GKD for more information.]

 Parent and Family Engagement (All Grade Levels)

 Working Together

 Experience and research tell us that a child succeeds in education with good communication and a strong partnership between home and school.
 A parent's involvement and engagement in this partnership may include: